 Coffee, Quiche & Caramel Apple Tart: Must-Try Picks

 We had a hot Americano, an iced latte, and the signature caramel apple tart.
-The Americano was smooth and mellow without bitterness, and the iced latte had a lovely balance of espresso and milk.
-The tart came with a scoop of vanilla ice cream, and its almond filling had a subtle nutty aroma.
-On top, slices of cinnamon-caramelized apple were generously layered—sweet, fragrant, and utterly satisfying.
+The Americano was smooth and mellow, with no harsh bitterness, while the iced latte struck a clean balance between espresso and milk.
+The tart came with a scoop of vanilla ice cream; its almond filling carried a gentle nuttiness, topped with generous layers of cinnamon-caramelized apples—sweet, fragrant, and deeply satisfying.

-Their dessert menu is impressively varied.
-In addition to the apple tart, you'll find treats like the seasonal fruit tart, nut tart, banana raspberry tart, scones, and their much-loved Showa-style pudding.
-The pudding is rich with a touch of bittersweet caramel—a nostalgic favorite with depth.
+The dessert selection is impressively broad.
+Alongside the apple tart, you’ll find the seasonal fruit tart, nut tart, banana raspberry tart, scones, and their much-loved Showa-style pudding (a firm, retro Japanese custard with bittersweet caramel).
+It’s a nostalgic classic with real depth.

-The drink selection is just as compelling.
-Beyond their coffees, the housemade chai is especially popular, and their seasonal jam sodas are made with fruit preserves crafted in-house.
+The drink menu is just as appealing.
+Beyond coffee, the house-made chai is a favorite, and seasonal jam sodas are prepared using fruit preserves made in-house.

-If you're visiting around lunchtime, you won’t be limited to desserts.
-The café also serves freshly baked French-style quiche, homestyle curry, risotto, and pasta dishes.
-Whether you’re after a full meal or something light, there’s something for everyone.
-Families will appreciate the thoughtful kid-friendly menu, which includes a children’s plate.
+If you stop by around lunchtime, it’s not just about sweets.
+The café also serves freshly baked French-style quiche, homestyle curry, risotto, and pasta.
+Whether you want a full meal or something light, there’s plenty to choose from.
+Families will also appreciate the thoughtful kid-friendly menu, including a dedicated children’s plate.

-The cookie flavors rotate by season and theme, often leaning into more grown-up profiles: savory, spiced, cheesy, nutty, or chocolatey.
-Expect combinations like lemon rosemary, cocoa & pepper, green olive, or vanilla nut—each with layered aromas and locally sourced Kyoto ingredients.
-They’re great for family sharing, small gatherings, or a quiet solo night in.
-The packaging is so stylish, they make fantastic gifts too.
+Cookie flavors rotate by season and theme, often leaning toward more grown-up profiles—savory, spiced, cheesy, nutty, or chocolate-forward.
+Expect combinations like lemon rosemary, cocoa and pepper, green olive, or vanilla nut, all made with layered aromas and locally sourced Kyoto ingredients.
+They’re ideal for sharing, small gatherings, or a quiet night in, and the packaging alone makes them gift-worthy.

-Around Father’s Day or seasonal events, they even release collaboration gift sets with local breweries like Bighand Bros.
-Beer, pairing the Yoru Cookie Tin with craft beer—a playful and collectible combo for beer lovers.
+Around Father’s Day or other seasonal occasions, the café sometimes releases collaboration sets with local breweries such as Bighand Bros.
+Beer, pairing the Yoru Cookie Tin with craft beer—a playful, limited-style pairing for beer lovers.

-Kid-Friendly Meals & Free Baby Food: A Parent’s Safe Haven
+Kid-Friendly Meals & Free Baby Food: A Calm, Family-Friendly Café in Kyoto

-cafe marble Chiekoin is one of the few truly child-friendly cafés in Kyoto.
-In addition to a kid’s plate and children's drinks on the menu, they also provide free baby food—such as pumpkin risotto—for little ones 9 months and up.
-You can even request it with or without cheese, making it both thoughtful and practical.
+cafe marble Chiekoin is one of the few genuinely family-friendly cafés in Kyoto.
+Alongside a dedicated kids’ plate and children’s drinks, the café also offers complimentary baby food—such as pumpkin risotto—for babies from around 9 months old.
+It can be served with or without cheese upon request, making it both flexible and practical for parents.

-The café also supplies child utensils, high chairs, and a small play space where kids can move freely while parents enjoy a meal.
-For families with infants, there's hot water for formula, reheating for baby food, and a dedicated diaper changing area with proper disposal bins—everything you need to feel at ease.
+To make dining with children easier, the café provides child-sized utensils, high chairs, and a small play area where kids can move around safely while adults eat.
+For families with infants, there’s hot water for formula, reheating support for baby food, and a dedicated diaper-changing area with proper disposal bins—details that make a real difference when you’re out with a baby.

-A highlight is that on weekends, the second floor becomes a play zone.
-Children get to roam and play, while parents sip their coffee nearby and enjoy a bit of well-deserved me time.
+On weekends, the second floor is set aside as a play zone.
+Children can roam and play freely, while parents sit nearby and enjoy a quiet coffee moment.

 | Item | Description | Price |